 The importance of managing change is not a new business concept.
 Companies have always needed to effectively react to change to be successful over a sustained period.
 Successful enterprises adapt to their business environment and continuously improve to meet the ever-increasing expectations of their customers.
 Today, the pace of change is much faster and more impactful than ever before.
 Therefore, companies must accelerate their change management efforts to ensure sustained success.

 Companies that improve their agility will not only increase the likelihood of effectively executing their growth plan; they can also create a competitive advantage.
 A recent McKinsey survey revealed that while most business leaders acknowledge the need to improve agility, only about a third of the companies had a substantial program in progress, and less than five percent had achieved their business agility goals.
 The companies that commit and take material steps toward improvement will position themselves to outperform their competitors.

 To improve execution of growth plans and achieve revenue and profit goals, there are three key areas for companies to focus on:

 In the coming months, I will be publishing a series of blogs detailing how companies can improve their agility by focusing on the above three areas.
-In the meantime, if you have any questions or comments about this article or would like to discuss how to improve the execution of your growth plans, please give me a call or send me an email – I’d be happy to speak with you.
+In the meantime, if you have any questions or comments about this article or would like to discuss how to improve the execution of your growth plans, please contact us.